department-of-veterans-affairs/va.gov-team/products/health-care/coronavirus-chatbot/research/iris-conversation-guide.md

-## Product experience - 45 minutes
+## Product Experience - 45 minutes

 - Have you contacted the VA?
 If so, when and how (i.e. prompting for IRIS usage vs. picking up the phone)

 - When
 - How (Web/Phone/Email)

-- Do you always contact the VA same way?
+- Do you always contact the VA the same way?

 - Why did you choose the method you chose?